ufechner7/KiteModels.jl/docs/src/examples.md

      push!(z, kps.pos[i][3])
 end
 ```
-And finally we plot the position of the particles in the x-z plane.
-When you type ```using Plots``` you will be ask if you want to install the Plots package.
+And finally, we plot the position of the particles in the x-z plane.
+When you type ```using Plots``` you will be asked if you want to install the Plots package.
 Just press \<ENTER\> and it gets installed.
 ```julia
 using Plots
 plot(x,z, xlabel="x [m]", ylabel="z [m]", legend=false)